Elena Renier, BSc (Hons), BA (Hons), ITEC, MNIMH, IMI

-The Medical Herbalist's holistic approach is keeping abreast of scientific research and blending in traditional medical world knowledge to best care for you and your family today.
+The Medical Herbalist's holistic approach is keeping abreast of scientific research and blending in traditional medical world knowledge.

 In Europe, standard medicine courses do not include any of the subjects, which are essential in Phytotherapy or Mycotherapy: namely, Botany, Phytochemistry and Pharmacognosy.
 These subjects are infrequently included in degrees dedicated to Agriculture and Pharmacy.
 The fact that traditional Herbalism still is the most important traditional method of treatment worldwide is generally dismissed from the academic Western world.

 Traditional medicine includes various modalities of treatment, first and foremost, prayer, which has always been and still is the most common demonstration of the power of body, mind and spirit.
 This is also clearly recognizable in the practice of hypnosis, especially clinical hypnosis during surgery, although its efficacy takes a very lucid Practitioner and ordinary patients cannot usually be expected to rely on hypnosis or prayer for general healthcare.

 The second most widely spread modality of healing is chicken broth, due its low cost antiviral activity but of limited value when compared, for example to the activities of Echinacea, Elderberry, Ginger or many distilled essential oil concentrations or medicinal mushrooms.
 The latter possess pharmacokinetic activity, which has been classified and proved to be analogue to Biological Response Modifiers (BRM) drugs and can affords significant immunomodulating activity.